wences-sanchez/Knowledge-Base/pages/IBM Professional Certificate of DevOps and Software Engineering%2FPython for Data Science, AI & Development%2FWeek 4.md

 		- `iloc[,]` is an indexed-based selecting method that receives the integer index of a specific row or column.
 		- Both deal with data, not with headers.
-		- You can label-index a column by calling `df.set_index('column')` -
+		- You can label-index a column by calling `df.set_index('column')`
+		- You must use the label-index as excluded to count indexes -
 		-
 		-